 Did you know that, according to the DEP, Pennsylvania has one of the most serious radon problems in the United States?
 Approximately 40% of Pennsylvania homes have radon levels above the EPA’s action guideline of 4 picocuries per liter.
-When people live in conditions with elevated radon levels (above 4 pCi/L) for a long period of time, they are susceptible to radon poisoning.
+People who live in conditions with elevated radon levels (above 4 pCi/L) for a long time are susceptible to radon poisoning.
 Radon poisoning is when large amounts of radon enter your body.
-It can lead to many dangerous health implications such as lung cancer.
-Because of the problems radon can cause, it is important to get professional radon testing and radon mitigation systems installed.
+It can lead to many dangerous health implications, such as lung cancer.
+Because of the many symptoms of radon sickness and the other problems radon can cause, it is important to install professional radon testing and radon mitigation systems.

 What is Radon?

-Radon is an inert, colorless, odorless gas that is undetectable by human senses.
+Radon is an inert, colorless, odorless gas undetectable by the human senses.
 It is a naturally-occurring gas that results from the breakdown of uranium in the soil.
-The gas moves through the soil and enters homes through cracks in the floor, walls, foundation, hollow block walls, and sump pumps.
-Typically, the highest level of concentration is found on the lowest level of your home because radon can easily move through all gas permeable materials.
+The gas moves through the soil and enters homes through cracks in the floor, foundation, hollow block walls, and sump pumps.
+Typically, the highest concentration level is found on the lowest level of your home because radon can easily move through all gas-permeable materials.

 All properties have some level of radon in their home; in fact, small amounts of radon are harmless.
-According to the EPA, radon levels should be between 2 pCi/L (picocuries per liter) and 4 pCi/L. It’s difficult to lower your radon levels below 2 pCi/L, but that’s where you should be aiming.
+According to the EPA, radon levels should be between 2 pCi/L (picocuries per liter) and 4 pCi/L. It’s difficult to lower your radon levels below 2 pCi/L, but that’s where you should aim.
 When your home exceeds 4 pCi/L, it can be very dangerous.
-Because radon is undetectable by human senses, it is important to get your home checked regularly by certified professionals.
+Because radon is undetectable by the human senses, it is important to check your home regularly with certified professionals.

 Radon Poisoning and Symptoms

-When someone is exposed to high levels of radon overtime, it can lead to harmful physical effects.
-The initial effects of high levels of radon exposure aren’t as harmful as other radioactive substances; instead, it is less likely to be detected than other radioactive substances.
-Radon poisoning is symptomless; however, long term exposure can lead to symptoms attributed to the development of lung cancer or ionizing radiation.
+When someone is exposed to high levels of radon over time, it can lead to harmful physical effects.
+The initial impacts of high levels of radon exposure aren’t as dangerous as other radioactive substances; instead, it is less likely to be detected than other radioactive substances.
+Radon poisoning is symptomless; however, long-term exposure can lead to symptoms of radon sickness, usually in the form of the development of lung cancer or ionizing radiation.
+These symptoms include:

 - Chest pain